dueca/dueca/doc/simplesimulation.md

 ~~~~~~~~~~

 For running our update loop, so once per time step, we use the
 `doCalculation` method.
-Something to be aware of is that DUECA is
+Something you need to be aware of is that
-data-driven, and so if there is no data, there is normally no
+DUECA is data-driven, and so if there is no data, there is normally no
 simulation.
 Whether you read the data or not is not critical, but our
 module must always *produce* data when it runs.
 For our initial
 set-up, we will add the reading of the control input, but not do